Plantar Fasciitis Diagnosis & Treatment

 - Pain on the bottom of the foot near the heel

-- Greater pain after (not during) exercise or activity
+- Greater pain after exercise or activity (not during)

-What Are The Treatment Options For Plantar Fasciitis?
+What Are the Treatment Options for Plantar Fasciitis?

 Nonsurgical Treatment